Welcome to your quick reference guide to CI referral

 Our patient information videos are counselling resources for patients who are taking their first steps towards a cochlear implant.

-The video is availale as an e-book which can be held at your clinic and used with your patients to support the converation when you introduce implatation as an option.
+The video is available as an e-book which can be held at your clinic and used with your patients to support the conversation when you introduce implantation as an option.
 Contact our Engagement Team to request your e-book at UKLearnNow@cochlear.com.

 The team can also give you packs of postcards that include a link to the video for you to pass to your patients to take away.
 They can revisit the video with their friends and family to help their understanding of the process.